eben619/eco-block/README.md

-# eco-block
+# Ecoblock

-eco-block is a waste management supply chain system where users are incentivized to sort their waste to be recycled effectively by waste companies.
+Ecoblock is a waste management supply chain system where users are incentivized to sort their waste to be recycled effectively by waste companies.
 The goal is to create a greener world with less plastics and organic waste.

 ## Table of Contents